zappajs/zappajs/docs/crashcourse.md

         @send poncho.type

 Note that we're using a fat arrow (`=>`) here, to preserve the value of `this`.

+You might also use the Promises and Generators pattern to build more readable asynchronous functions:

+    @get '/user/:name', ->
+      user = yield user_db.get @params.name
+      group = yield group_db.get user.group
+      @json {user,group}

 ## Radical views